-One of a king, very interesting trees.
+One of a kind, very interesting trees.

 Dawn Redwood